Introduction to Taproot Planting

 The taproot will appear immediately after a seed cracks open.
 From this taproot, other roots will progressively develop.
 Knowing how long to wait for the taproot to develop before it is transplanted ensures the best outcome and protects the integrity of the taproot as it is particularly fragile and easy to damage at this stage.

-There are different schools of thought on exactly when is the right time to transplant.
+There are different schools of thought on exactly when is the right time to transplant cannabis plants.
 An important factor to consider is the time when handling the seed will do the least harm to the growing parts as well as ensuring it is grown enough to withstand the shock of transplanting.

 Keeping this in mind, the best time to transplant a germinated cannabis seed is to wait until it is 1-2 cm.